Nuwah12/GENOVA2/README.md

 ![GitHub tag (latest by
 date)](https://img.shields.io/github/v/tag/robinweide/GENOVA?color=succes)

+### 🍴Fork Note
+This repository is a fork of the original [GENOVA](https://github.com/robinweide/GENOVA) work.
+All credit for the idea and original content of the application goes to the original authors.

 *Explore the Hi-Cs\!*

 The increase in interest for Hi-C methods in the chromatin community has